 Here are a few ways to cope during tough times that are helpful to me.

 Any kind of exercise has a positive effect on my mood even if it’s just a short walk.
 And any kind of movement is better than none at all, right?
 Need to let off some steam?
 Work it out using a punching bag which is great for mental as well as physical release.

 I find writing to be very therapeutic.
 Writing out my feelings always makes me feel better.
 And what you write doesn’t have to be perfect – just get your thoughts out of your head.
-Even a list of words or fragments of sentences that describe how you feel can be very helpful.
+A list of words or fragments of sentences that describe how you feel can be very helpful.

 Take a listen to some of your favorite songs.
-But choose wisely — pick songs that are uplifting and motivational.
+But choose wisely, pick songs that are uplifting and motivational.
 The wrong kind of music can make you feel worse.
 Listening to nature sounds can also be soothing.

 Art and coloring

 When I am involved in an artistic endeavor, it’s hard for me to think of anything negative.
 Give adult coloring books a try using colored pencils.
 Pour your thoughts and energy into the picture in front of you.
 Coloring can be especially helpful for anxiety.